-Ideas are monolithic in the Keen Company’s revival of "J. Robert Oppenheimer.”
+Ideas are monolithic in the Keen Company’s revival of “In the Matter of J. Robert Oppenheimer.”
 Heinar Kipphardt’s 1969 play adapts the transcripts of the 1954 governmental inquiry that questioned whether Oppenheimer — known as “the father of the atomic bomb” — was a true patriot or an unrepentant Communist whose hesitancy about the development of U.S. weaponry constituted treason.
 Trying to consider the entire McCarthy era, Kipphardt explores not only the question of nuclear war but also the roles dissent and nonconformity can play in American democracy.

 The play never simplifies its arguments.
 Every character — including Oppenheimer (Thomas Jay Ryan), the government attorneys arguing over his patriotism and the panel of scientists who will judge him — delivers an intricate speech on war, weaponry or the value of independent thought.
 Beautifully wrought, these monologues demand close attention as they wend toward their conclusions, and Kipphardt’s writing always offers the reward of a surprising or inflammatory insight.

 Everything about Carl Forsman’s production insists on the gravitas of the words.
 Nathan Heverin’s four-tier, inverse pyramid set creates an imposing chain of command, from judges to defenders to prosecutors to witnesses.
 Power seems to crash down on Oppenheimer, a lone figure sitting at the bottom of the heap.